 Configures the solver to use the chemical potential of a component to find the correct tie-line at the phase interface.
 Either activity or chemical potential are applied to reduce the degrees of freedom at the local equilibrium.
-Default: To use the activity classmethod activity_flux_function()
+Default: To use the activity class tc_python.diffusion.BoundaryCondition classmethod activity_flux_function()

-Bases: tc_python.diffusion.AbstractBoundaryCondition
+Bases: AbstractBoundaryCondition

-Contains factory methods for the the different boundary conditions available.
+Contains factory methods for the different boundary conditions available.